For several years, California has been facing devastating droughts. Southern Oregon, where I live, has also experienced severe drought conditions.

-Across the state, 13 percent of California’s water use comes from residences, except in Southern California where residents have typically been using up to 54 percent of the water consumed.
+Across the state, 13 percent of California’s water use comes from residences, except in southern California where residents have typically been using up to 54 percent of the water consumed.

 Yes, we can and should plant drought-resistant native gardens.
 Southern California Public Radio has a helpful list of the 13 best drought-tolerant native species for California.

-Yes, we can should be much smarter and more strategic about how and when we water our lawns.
-Some argue we should stop watering the lawn all together.
 Others say we should cut back slowly, hand water, and be sure to keep trees alive so we don’t destroy the micro ecosystems in our back yards.

 But there’s something else we can all do that will make a drastic and immediate positive impact on water use throughout the country: stop flushing pee.